The 5 Best Soups for Easing Cold and Flu Symptoms

 **Substitution note: If the idea of swallowing beef stew meat seems like it will be too much, you can easily substitute ground beef.
 You can also just make it a vegetable soup by leaving out the meat entirely and using vegetable broth instead of beef or chicken.

-Important Notes About Homemade Soup for Cold and Flu
+Important Notes About Homemade Soups for Cold and Flu

 You’re going to want to spend time early in cold and flu season making a couple of these types of soup and freezing them.
 Even the easiest of recipes can be too much to do when you’re feeling bad.
 Having them prepared ahead of time lets you maintain your habit of eating minimally processed food even when you’re feeling your worst.
 It also makes sure that you have what you need, when you need it, so that you don’t have to run to the store when you should really be in bed.